 Since classic kettlebell lifts such as the Snatch and the Clean & Jerk cannot be performed slowly, they develop a special quality known as power-endurance.
-This differs from strength-endurance.
+This differs from strength-endurance

-Strength-endurance is your ability to produce force over an extended period of time.
-Power-endurance is your ability to sustain fast muscular contractions over an extended period of time.
+Power-Endurance is your ability to sustain fast muscular contractions over an extended period of time.

 Kettlebell training dramatically increases fat loss and muscular endurance